St. Paul University Dumaguete - Scholarships and Other Discounts

 Tertiary Education Subsidy Grant to Student-Grantees enrolled in Private Higher Education Institutions

-Tertiary Education Subsidy (TES) student grantee shall be entitled to a maximum of Sixty Thousand Pesos (Php 60,000) as a grant per academic year or Thirty Thousand Pesos (Php 30,000) as grant per semester.
-The maximum payment to the HEI of Php 60,000 per academic year is set regardless of the actual amount of tuition and other school fees charged by the institution.
+• Tertiary Education Subsidy (TES) student grantee shall be entitled to a maximum of Twenty-Seven Thousand Pesos (Php 27,000) as a grant per academic year or Thirteen Thousand Five Hundred Pesos (Php 13,500) as grant per semester.

-Students included in the most recently updated Listahan 2.0 of the Department of Social Welfare and Development
+• Students included in the most recently updated Listahan 3.0 of the Department of Social Welfare and Development.

-Students not included under first two bullets above and ranked according to their per capita income based on submitted document(s) of proof of income to be determined by the UniFAST Board.
-Student
+• Students not included under first two bullets above and ranked according to their per capita income based on submitted document(s) of proof of income to be determined by the UniFAST Board.
+Student grantee be entitled to a maximum of Sixty thousand.

 How to apply for the UniFAST - Tertiary Education Subsidy (TES)?

-Requirements to be submitted by the approved UniFAST-TES grantee to SPUD:
+Requirements to be submitted by the approved UniFAST-TES grantee to SPUD Scholarship Office:

-Benefits: Tuition and Miscellaneous fees – Php 15,000/semester/grantee (Expenses incurred other than the above-mentioned fees will be shouldered by the grantee) (For College Student Applicant)
+• Expenses incurred other than the above-mentioned fees will be shouldered by the grantee (For College Student Applicant)

 For Military Dependents (1st to 3rd Priorities):